vivekrajrecvue/Null-repo/infra-recvue-guide.md

 - **Reusability:** Modules under `infra/modules/` do not hardcode environment names, account IDs, or region.
 They receive these via variables.
 - **Naming:** Module names reflect the AWS product or area (e.g. `network`, `eks`, `rds_postgres`).
 Resource names inside use a `prefix` or `environment` variable so resources are identifiable (e.g. `dev-portal-*`).
 - **State:** Only the **env** (e.g. `infra/envs/dev`) holds state.
 Modules are not applied standalone; they are called from env `main.tf`.
-- **Outputs:** Modules expose outputs (e.g. VPC ID, subnet IDs, EKS cluster name, RDS endpoint) so other modules or the env can reference them (e.g. RDS module uses VPC from network module).
+- **Outputs:** Modules expose outputs (e.g. VPC ID, subnet IDs, EKS cluster name, RDS endpoint) so other modules or the env can reference them (e.g. RDS module uses the same env’s VPC from the network module).
+Because each env has its own VPC, those outputs always refer to that env’s VPC (e.g. dev’s state has `dev-vpc` and its subnets).

 ---